VictorCoutinho86/microblog/README.md

 This will create your database, ready for use.

 To complete, one more thing is needed, create a config.py file, for use of Flask.
-Create this file in the source of this project and put this lines:
+Create this file in the source of this project and put this lines, changing the "MAIL_USERNAME", "MAIL_PASSWORD" and "ADMINS" for your own informations:

 ```python
 import os